Phase 5 — Frontend Interface¶

 - Displays

-RiskAlertitems by member and status - Enables alert lifecycle updates (
+RiskAlertitems by member and status - Supports alert lifecycle updates from

 - Clinic browsing from